MaryBartlett/rock-paper-scissors/README.md

 Flow seems a bit like overkill, I've not run into any problems due to it but it (and many other things in this project) are probably unnecessary for a small learning project.

-### I never said I was a designer
+### What I've not done

-This definitely needs someone with an eye for design making it!
+This definitely needs someone with an eye for design making it, it's far from pretty!

+I've not tested this cross browser - just Chrome on Linux.

+Ideally you'd have a reset file to reset all the browsers back to a common point.
+I've not got this so expect some variation between browsers.